 1980 A cold, dull, wet month, which was sometimes stormy.
 There was some snow midmonth, accompanied by strong, biting easterlies on the 19th.
 20 cm of snow closed Aberdeen airport on the 17th.

-1981 Second wettest of the century in England and Wales, with widespread flooding.
+1981 The second wettest of the twentieth century in England and Wales (after 1947), with widespread flooding.
 125 mm of rain fell in Snowdonia on the 21st.

 1982 A gust of 100 mph was recorded at St Abbs Head on the 3rd.

 1983 Quite a dull and wet month.
 Cold from the 21st on, with snow showers in the north.